View BESSIE KALAMVOKIS's Obituary on Boston.com and share memories

 |

 KALAMVOKIS, Bessie N. (Patterson) Of Newton, passed away on March 7, 2020.
 Beloved wife of the late Theodore Kalamvokis.
 Loving mother of John T. Kalamvokis & his wife Michele, Nicholas T. Kalamvokis, James Kalamvokis & his wife Cindy and Peter Kalamvokis.
 Sister of the late Theodore Patterson, George Patterson and Mary Mogavero.
 Cherished grandmother of Nicholas, Alexander & Amanda Kalamvokis, Brandon & Jacob Kalamvokis and Cole Robel.
+Sister-in-law of Jenny Patterson.
 Also survived by many nieces, nephews, relatives and friends.
-Funeral Services on Thursday, March 12th at 11 am in the Taxiarchae Greek Orthodox Church, 25 Bigelow Ave., Watertown, MA.
-Visitation in church prior to the Services from 10-11 am.
-Burial in Evergreen Cemetery, Boston, MA.
-In lieu of flowers, donations in her memory may be made to the above named church.
-For online guestbook, please visit www.faggas.com Faggas Funeral Home 800-222-2586
+At the request of the family, Funeral Services and Burial are private.
+Faggas Funeral Home 800-222-2586